About the Center

 The Center for Southeast Louisiana Studies maintains the Southeastern Louisiana University Archives and Special Collections and provides a closed-stack research library.

-Over three hundred separate archival collections document regional history with critical holdings on the area's of farming, logging, railroading and maritime industries.
+Approximately six hundred separate archival collections document regional history with critical holdings on the areas of farming, logging, railroading and maritime industries.

-Extensive collections explore the assassination of John F. Kennedy and document the life and political careers of longtime Southeast Louisiana United States Congressman James H. "Jimmie" Morrison and Louisiana Governor Jimmie Davis and other regional political figures.
+Extensive collections explore the assassination of John F. Kennedy and document the life and political careers of longtime Southeast Louisiana United States Congressmen James H. "Jimmie" Morrison and John R. Rarick, Louisiana Governor Jimmie Davis, and other regional political figures.

 Additional collections highlight the region's antebellum development, Civil War operations, ethnic diversity, and the struggle for civil rights, including: